wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

    * On Udemy, <a target="_blank" href="https://www.udemy.com/course/prometheus/">4-hour "Prometheus and Grafana - Monitoring Docker Containers"</a> video course.
 They show <a target="_blank" href="https://www.udemy.com/course/monitoring-and-alerting-with-prometheus/learn/lecture/10630768#overview">install of Xinial Ubuntu within Digital Ocean's cloud</a>.
    <br /><br />

+### Pluralsight

-* <a target="_blank" href="https://app.pluralsight.com/search/?q=Prometheus">On Pluralsight.com</a>, the <a target="_blank" href="https://app.pluralsight.com/paths/skill/event-monitoring-and-alerting-with-prometheus">9-hour Event Monitoring and Alerting with Prometheus path</a> has 4 courses.
+<a target="_blank" href="https://app.pluralsight.com/search/?q=Prometheus">On Pluralsight.com</a>, the <a target="_blank" href="https://app.pluralsight.com/paths/skill/event-monitoring-and-alerting-with-prometheus">tale their Skill IQ after their 9-hour Event Monitoring and Alerting with Prometheus path</a> of 4 courses.

 By <a target="_blank" href="https://www.linkedin.com/in/eltonstoneman/">Elton Stoneman</a> (sixeyed.com):
    * <a target="_blank" href="https://app.pluralsight.com/library/courses/getting-started-prometheus">Getting Started with Prometheus</a> Jun 23, 2020 shows use of a Windows machine .NET Core web app that has an optional "slow" response specification.

    <pre>docker run -d -p 8080:80 --name web sexeyed/prometheus-demo-web:windows</pre>

    * <a target="_blank" href="https://app.pluralsight.com/library/courses/prometheus-grafana-building-dashboards-data">"Building Dashboards from Prometheus Data in Grafana"</a> Sep 22, 2020
    <br /><br />

 By <a target="_blank" href="https://www.linkedin.com/in/chris-james-green/">Chris Green</a> (direct-root.com):
 * <a target="_blank" href="https://app.pluralsight.com/library/courses/prometheus-configuring-collect-metrics">Configuring Prometheus 2 to Collect Metrics</a> July 13, 2021